ALightTechnologyAndServicesLimited/robotstxt/README.md

 Based on these enahncements, RobotsContent can be cached externally for ProvidedDomain and FinalDomain.

+Update 2 - 20/10/2023:

+Under normal circumstances, we use the same USER AGENT for sending requests, for gaining some performance, some additional methods were added for filtering USER AGENT specific rules.

+InitializeUserAgent(string userAgent) -- call this to ignore all other rules.

+IsPathAllowed(string path) -- verifies rules for the specific user agent.

+Call InitializeUserAgent() and then call IsPathAllowed() for slightly faster processing.

 Roadmap:

-Based on necessity, few enhancements might be done.
+Based on necessity, few enhancements might be done, like the above Update 2.